-Main Mod No. Page Para/Policy Number Proposed Modification (deleted text has strikethrough; new text is underlined) along Mount Road.
-MM38 154 Policy DSL3 and supporting text 9.16 This site is the former Britannia/Coop headquarters located off a purpose built roundabout to the east of the A520 at Cornhill, on the edge of the Leek town boundary.
-The Council needs to allocate provide additional employment land in the Leek area (about $\frac{8}{7.12}$ ha), in addition to new housing, to $\frac{2033}{2031}$.
-155 Policy DSL 3 Land at Newton House, Leek (LE150) This site amounting to around 9.27ha is allocated for mixed residential and employment use.
-Approximately 5.25ha of the site should be dedicated to residential use Development proposals should support (approximately 179 180 dwellings) and 1.5ha of the site area should provide for B-Class employment purposes; mixed use proposals must demonstrate how the amenity of housing will be maintained around employment uses.
-Development will be subject to compliance with other relevant Local Plan policies and will require a comprehensive masterplan with indicative phasing programme to include: make appropriate contributions towards infrastructure, public open space, education, services and other community needs including sports facilities as required; provide affordable housing in accordance with Policy H3; schemes should incorporate heritage masterplanning to address recommendations set out in the Council's Landscape, Local Green Space and Heritage Impact Study; mitigation measures against adverse effects upon heritage assets which should include stepping development back and using vegetation screening along the south-western edge of the site; demonstration of how the southeast corner of the site should remain undeveloped to minimise landscape impacts; address priorities and actions identified in the Council's Green Infrastructure Strategy; and be supported by surveys and actions recommended by the Extended Phase 1 Habitat Survey and Local Wildlife Assessment and include measures for protection and
+Main Mod No. Pag e Para/Policy Number Proposed Modification (deleted text has strikethrough, new text is underlined) Reason Authority, in order to coordinate contributions by the County Highways Authority to address the cumulative impact of the wider developments along Mount Road. reference in supporting text para 9.11).
+MM38 155 Policy DSL3 Policy DSL 3 Land at Newton House, Leek (LE150) This site amounting to around 9.27ha is allocated for mixed residential and employment use.
+Approximately 5.25ha of the site should be dedicated to residential use Development proposals should support (approximately 180 dwellings) and 1.5ha of the site area should provide for B-Class employment purposes; mixed use proposals must demonstrate how the amenity of housing will be maintained around employment uses.
+Development will be subject to compliance with other relevant Local Plan policies and will require a comprehensive masterplan with indicative phasing programme to include: To enable more bespoke development site policies to be included in the plan in response to the Inspector's Preliminary Questions. make appropriate contributions towards infrastructure, public open space, education, services and other community needs including sports facilities as required; provide affordable housing in accordance with Policy H3; schemes should incorporate heritage masterplanning to address recommendations set out in the Council's Landscape, Local Green Space and Heritage Impact Study; mitigation measures against adverse effects upon heritage assets which should include stepping development back and using vegetation screening along the south-western edge of the site; demonstration of how the southeast corner of the site should remain undeveloped to minimise landscape impacts; address priorities and actions identified in the Council's Green Infrastructure Strategy; and

-Main Mod No. Page Para/Policy Number Proposed Modification (deleted text has strikethrough; new text is underlined) enhancement of site biodiversity and protection of any geodiversity as appropriate; in any case schemes must demonstrate the incorporation of a wildlife 'buffer' along the eastern edge of the site for ecological protection, to the satisfaction of the Council; appropriate contributions to improved pedestrian and cycle links from the site; and retention of the existing tennis courts on the site unless alternative facilities are provided on or off-site in accordance with Policy C2.
-MM39 156 Policy DSL4 and supporting text 9.23 Policy SS3 of the 2014 Core Strategy identified a residual employment land requirement for Leek (to 2026) and identified the Cornhill East area as 'Broad Area EM1' as a "Major Regeneration Opportunity" for future employment allocation (dependent on the need for further employment land provision across the town).
-Further to the NLP study findings, the Council considers it appropriate to identify additional employment land for Leek across a range of locations, with good access to main roads such as the A520, to provide choice in locations around the town, to at least meet its residual employment land requirement in conjunction with future employment windfalls across the town.
-The SS3 Policy stance is retained under Local Plan Policies SS3 and SS5 (but up to 2033 2031).
-157 Policy DSL4 Cornhill East, Leek (LE235) This 3.13ha site is allocated for comprehensive redevelopment for mixed employment and residential purposes.
+Main Mod No. Pag e Para/Policy Number Proposed Modification (deleted text has strikethrough, new text is underlined) Reason be supported by surveys and actions recommended by the Extended Phase 1 Habitat Survey and Local Wildlife Assessment and include measures for protection and enhancement of site biodiversity and protection of any geodiversity as appropriate; in any case schemes must demonstrate the incorporation of a wildlife 'buffer' along the eastern edge of the site for ecological protection, to the satisfaction of the Council; appropriate contributions to improved pedestrian and cycle links from the site; and retention of the existing tennis courts on the site unless alternative facilities are provided on- or off-site in accordance with Policy C2.
+MM39 157 Policy DSL4 Policy DSL4 Cornhill East, Leek (LE235) This 3.13ha site is allocated for comprehensive redevelopment for mixed employment and residential purposes.
 Schemes should have regard to the adopted Churnet Valley Masterplan, development proposals should support approximately 50 dwellings as part of a mixed use scheme also incorporating at least 0.83ha B-Class employment; and mixed use proposals must demonstrate how the amenity of housing will be maintained around employment uses.
-Development must will be subject to compliance with other relevant Local Plan policies and will require a comprehensive masterplan with indicative phasing programme to include: provision provide for any transport infrastructure improvements having regard to the Churnet Valley Masterplan; schemes should enable provision for a link between the A520 and A53 to the south of the town and links to the canal and Churnet Valley railway; and
+Development will be subject to compliance with other relevant Local Plan policies and will require a comprehensive masterplan with indicative phasing programme to include: To enable more bespoke development site policies to be included in the plan in response to the Inspector's Preliminary Questions. demonstration of acceptable access arrangement to the site which must not be directly served off Sandon Street; provision for any transport infrastructure improvements having regard to the Churnet Valley Masterplan; schemes should enable provision for a link between the A520 and A53 to the south of the town and links to the canal and Churnet Valley railway; and make appropriate contributions towards infrastructure;